-It is a situation we have seen time and again, including in several recent matters: a policyholder headquartered in State A is sued by a claimant alleging injury at a location the policyholder owns in State B. In the same circumstances and under the same policy language, the law of State A would require the carrier to cover the suit but the law of State B would not.
-This drastic difference in outcome is common due to the sometimes vast differences in coverage law from state to state.
+It is a situation we have seen time and again, including in several recent matters: a policyholder headquartered in State A is pursued by the regulators in State B for investigating and cleaning up contamination at the policyholder's facility located in State B. In the same circumstances and under the same policy language, the law of State A would require the carrier to cover the cost of the investigation and remediation, but the law of State B would not.